 Exception: Items of religious apparel are allowed

 Other personal items (e.g. purse, backpack, or bag)

 If you are taking the paper-and-pencil version of the test, you will be provided a four-function calculator.

 For the computer-based version, the calculator will be available on the screen.

 Scratch paper: this paper should be empty before the test, and it must be returned to the proctor at the end of the test.

 Note if you need to leave or need the proctor’s assistance for any other reason during the test, you must raise your hand and be agreed by the proctor.
 Meanwhile, the timer is still counting down; any time you miss cannot be made up.

 After finishing the test, celebrate!
 You’ve worked hard and performed your best.
 Now it’s time to congratulate yourself and relax to release your stress.

-Hope that this blog post will help you well prepare for your coming exam.
+Hope that this blog post provides you with everything you need about TEAS test dates.
 Now it’s time for the TEAS practice test!